Deep Dive

 (Source)

-What this means: This is bullish for MINA because the Mesa Upgrade directly addresses scalability and developer experience.
-Faster block times and higher limits mean the network can support more complex and user-friendly applications, potentially driving new use cases and demand.
+What this means: This is bullish for MINA because it addresses key scalability and developer experience bottlenecks.
+Faster transactions and higher limits will enable more sophisticated applications to be built on Mina, potentially driving new use cases and demand for the network's unique privacy features.

 (Source)